kayoUwU/plu-quiz/README.md

 - This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load a custom Google Font.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 Src Folder structure
 - /app: Contains all the routes, components, and logic for application.
 - /lib: Contains functions used in your application, such as reusable utility functions.